Lethargian/Semantha-Data-Journo-Final-Project/README.md

 # Data Analysis
 1. What year had the most services requests?
     * A: 7 of the 10 months with the highest service requests were in 2019.
-The entire year had ____ service requests, accounting for
+The entire year of 2019 had 5,767 service requests.
 3. Has the number of service requests increased or decreased?
     * A: Since 2019 the number of service requests has gone down.
     * This could be in part due to less people driving during the pandemic.